Discover more from Cleverly Painted Mules

 The fate of the corporate universe is often decided at Sun Valley where billionaires congregate every year.
 The media show up but walk away with only sunburns.

-Every year, during the week after July 4, the tiny resort town of Sun Valley, Idaho, sees perhaps the highest concentration of billionaires in any one place at any one time.
+Every year, during the week after July 4, the tiny resort town of Sun Valley, Idaho, sees the highest concentration of billionaires on the planet.

-It’s not much more than a patch of manicured grassland at the base of the aptly named Dollar Mountain, about 200 miles west of Yellowstone National Park and 2 miles east of Ernest Hemingway’s grave.
-It’s in the middle of nowhere and feels desperately picturesque, like it wants you to love it.
+It’s not much more than a patch of manicured grassland at the base of the aptly named Dollar Mountain, about 200 miles west of Yellowstone National Park and 2 miles east of Ernest Hemingway’s grave, the middle of nowhere.
+But it feels desperately picturesque, as if it knows there’s not much else going on and so it has to shine its feathers.
+It wants you to love it.

-On Tuesday, corporate titans, foreign leaders, Wall Street barons and the Silicon Valley elite arrived after a year off due to the pandemic and checked in at the nearly century-old Sun Valley Lodge — a hulking ski resort styled to look like a Swiss chalet — to don sunglasses, talk shop, and bike a few mountain trails.
-Summer camp, with nine 0s attached.
-(The event, started in 1983, probably marks the origin of the corporate fleece vest.)
+On Tuesday, corporate titans, foreign leaders, Wall Street barons and the Silicon Valley elite arrived after a year off due to the pandemic and checked in at the nearly century-old Sun Valley Lodge, a hulking ski resort styled to look like a Swiss chalet.
+They’re dressed down for once, shielded in sunscreen, all sunglasses and nylon, the Masters of the Universe going for a bike ride.
+Summer camp, with nine 0s.
+(The event, started in 1983, marks the origin of the corporate fleece vest.)

 The register of names conjures the impression of a clubby, postindustrial gilded age: cable giant John Malone, Facebook founder Mark Zuckerberg, Google directors Larry Page and Sergey Brin, Apple chief executive Tim Cook, New England Patriots owner Bob Kraft, Warren Buffett, Bill Gates, Mike Bloomberg, Jeff Bezos, and on and on.
 (The 90-year-old Rupert Murdoch, a regular, plans to sit out this year.)

 Look also for David Zaslav, the head of Discovery, who just orchestrated the purchase of WarnerMedia from AT&T in May, as well as Shari Redstone, the leader of ViacomCBS, a company that has now become a more likely takeover target given how much the media world has shrunk.